destrys/IntroToDApps/README.md

 ## Some Additional Ideas:

-1. Add a price to adopting.
+1. Add a price to adopting. (look up `payable` in the solidity docs)
 2. Create a whitelist of addresses that are allowed to adopt.
 3. Add a pet identifier to the state